Deep JWST spectroscopy of galaxies in a candidate ionized bubble at $z = 8.7$: probing reionization at pMpc scales with Ly$\alpha$ emission: Towards A Large Sample of Ionized Bubbles at z=9

 The simple fact that the only two $z \gtrsim 8$ LAEs known before \textit{JWST} \citep{Zitrin2015, Larson2022} were separated by only $\sim 4$\,pMpc prompted significant observational effort in the EGS field to characterize the volume, as it was potentially a unique site in which the middle stages of reionization could be studied.
 Such studies were challenging from the ground due to limited sensitivity that made it impossible to observe faint objects, as would be required to fully characterize the properties of any ionized bubble present.
 However, with \textit{JWST}, observing \Lya{} emission at $z \gtrsim 8$ along with any associated galaxy overdensities and ionized bubbles has become much more accessible.

 In this work, we have found a mild photometric galaxy overdensity in the EGS field at $z \sim 9$ close to EGSY8p7, but current spectroscopic observations with \textit{JWST} do not find evidence of a very large, $R_b \gtrsim 2$\,pMpc ionized bubble.
 Given that galaxies in overdensities are thought to be producing copious amounts of ionizing photons that create large ionized bubbles \citep[e.g.][]{Dayal2018, Qin2022}, an overdensity without an associated ionized bubble would be unexpected, suggesting that there may be a smaller ionized region in the EGS volume.
 This may also be more consistent with theoretical expectations for the reionization topology at these redshifts \citep[e.g.][]{Lu2024_bubble_sizes}.
 However, observational constraints on ionized bubbles are still highly incomplete.
 The ionized bubble candidate at $z = 8.7$ in EGS is currently the most well characterized of any such bubble at $z > 7$, but current NIRCam imaging and spectroscopy in EGS is largely restricted to the CEERS imaging area that probes the vicinity of EGSY8p7.
 Thus, current data largely does not constrain the extent and morphology of any ionized region(s) that may extend towards the other bright LAE in the field.
 Additionally, this single sightline provides only one view of the reionization process.
 Extending the imaging and spectroscopy in EGS to probe a larger volume at $z = 8.7$, and studying galaxy overdensities and \Lya{} emission at $z \sim 9$ in other fields, will be essential to contextualize the bubble candidate in EGS and obtain a complete understanding of the early stages of the reionization process.
-Thus, we now begin this process by placing the EGS $z \sim 8.7$ overdensity and candidate bubble in context with other volumes probed by legacy extragalactic deep fields, primarily focusing on galaxy overdensities measured from photometric samples identified in the Great Observatories Origins Deep Survey-North and -South (GOODS-N and GOODS-S) and Ultra Deep Survey (UDS) fields.
+Thus, we now begin this process by placing the EGS $z \sim 8.7$ overdensity and candidate bubble in context with other volumes probed by legacy extragalactic deep fields, primarily focusing on galaxy overdensities measured from photometric samples identified in the Great Observatories Origins Deep Survey-North and -South (GOODS-N and GOODS-S) and Ultra Deep Survey (UDS) field.
+Then, we make forecasts for future constraints on ionized bubble sizes that will be enabled by deep \textit{JWST} rest-UV spectroscopy.